Julio César Martín-Trejo

+Julio César Martín Trejo (born Cozumel, Q. Roo, October 11, 1964) is the Anglican bishop in Southern Mexico identified as a strong pro-LGBTQ advocate since 2020.

+Support of LGBTQ civil rights

-Julio César Martín Trejo (born Cozumel, Q. Roo, October 11, 1964) is an Anglican bishop in Mexico.
-He has been the diocesan bishop of the Anglican Diocese of the Southeast, in the Anglican Church of Mexico since March 2020.
-He is one of only two bishops of mainline historical churches (the other being Roman Catholic bishop José Raúl Vera López) who have fully supported gay civil rights in Mexico openly and publicly supporting civil rights for the LGBT community in the territory covered by his diocese by participating in gay pride celebrations leading delegations of local Anglican priests and laity, and calling civil authorities to follow through the Supreme Court resolution declaring all laws discriminating against LGBT people unconstitutional Bishop Martin expressly asked the secular authorities to respect the Federal Supreme Court's decision and legalise gay civil marriage.
+He has been the diocesan bishop of the Anglican Diocese of Southeastern Mexico, in the Anglican Church of Mexico, since March 2020.
+Initially he intended to lead his diocese into inculturating the Gospel through translating the Anglican liturgy to the indigenous pre-columbian languages within his diocese but the social dynamics related to LGBTQ topics in his diocese led him to ministering to the sexual diversity community.
+Now he is one of only two bishops of mainline historical churches (the other being Roman Catholic bishop José Raúl Vera López) who have fully, openly and publicly supported civil rights for the LGBT community in Mexico by participating in gay pride celebrations leading delegations of local Anglican priests and laity, and calling civil authorities to follow through the Supreme Court resolution declaring all laws discriminating against LGBT people unconstitutional Bishop Martin has expressly asked the state governments to respect the Federal Supreme Court's ruling and legalise gay civil marriage.

 His diocese also spoke out against hate crimes against LGBT people and others.
 Bishop Martin has also proposed a draft version for the blessing of same-gender couples, though the policy is in discussion and not yet approved.
-Other clergy in Bishop Martin's diocese support LGBT inclusion in the church.
+He has openly called to all Anglican churches to approve gay ecclesiastical marriage by expanding the sacrament of Holy Matrimony to gay people.
+Other clergy in Bishop Martin's diocese support LGBTQ inclusion in the church.